mariohernandez/mariohernandezio/src/blog/styles-options.md

 `paragraphs` defines a section for paragraph types to make use of the options defined within the **options** section (line 3).
 See the project's README for other contexts.

-`_defaults` allows to define as many style options as possible as defaults for all paragraphs.
+`_defaults` allows to define any style option as defaults for all paragraphs you choose to use.
 This avoids repeating the same configuration for each paragraph type.

 `my_paragraph` is the ID for the paragraphs I want to configure with specific options (i.e. image_side).